christinajoslin/multilingual-sentiment-classifier/README.md

 # Multilingual-Sentiment-Classifier

-This repository contains an end-to-end Natural Language Processing (NLP) pipeline for multilingual sentiment analysis using the pre-trained BERT model `nlptown/bert-base-multilingual-uncased-sentiment`. he pipeline includes data preprocessing, model fine-tuning with Hugging Face's Trainer, and evaluation metrics.
+This repository contains an end-to-end Natural Language Processing (NLP) pipeline for multilingual sentiment analysis using the pre-trained BERT model `nlptown/bert-base-multilingual-uncased-sentiment`.
+The pipeline includes data preprocessing, model fine-tuning with Hugging Face's Trainer, and evaluation metrics.
 The fine-tuned model classifies text sentiment as negative, neutral, or positive, achieving a test accuracy of 77% and a test F1 score of 76%.
 Due to limited computational resources, the training process used only 84,000 examples (out of 1.26 million available) and took approximately 1 hour on a T4 GPU.

 ## Features
 - **Data Preprocessing:** Filters datasets to target languages (English, Spanish, French, German), converts star ratings to sentiment polarity, and performs stratified sampling to maintain class balance.